- Real Estate

-Building your first home is a very exciting task but drawing the plan can also be one of the most challenging stages for any first time.
-If you are in the Philippines, try to build a simple house.
-This is more practical and will work for you in the long run.
+Building this dream home is a very exciting task but drawing the plan can also be one of the most challenging stages as with anything new.

 Other equally important consideration is to address security issues.
 One must build a concrete fence high enough to ward anyone from entering it.
 But do not make the mistake of making it too high that you would risk people thinking you are hiding something illegal inside.